rweigel/phys305/gauss_law.md

 1. A point charge $q$ is placed outside of a spherical shell.
 What is the electric flux through its surface due to the point charge?
 2. A point charge is placed at the center of a spherical shell.
 What is the electric flux through the shell's surface due to the point charge?
-3. A point charge is placed just inside of a spherical shell.
+3. A point charge is placed just inside a spherical shell.
    1. What is the electric flux through the shell's surface?
    2. Is the electric field magnitude constant on the surface of the shell?